New players to the game of Texas Hold'em are prone to several very common mistakes.

 Avoiding these traps and mistakes will improve your game vastly and, importantly, save you a ton of money.

-Poker Olymp's Jan Meinert walks us through the most common, costliest errors beginners make in Texas Hold'em and how to stop making them:
+Poker Olymp's Jan Meinert walks us through the most common, costliest errors beginners make in Texas Hold'em and how they can stop making them.

 1. Ignoring Position